wr3cckl3ss/system3/README.md

 </div>

 ## Warning
 If you don't know what signature your device holds, STOP RIGHT HERE and LEAVE.
 This is not a exploratory group or resource for ANY user to use.
 If you're here, it's because you have an idea or know something at least about SMT, system shells, platform signatures or the SAMSUNG LEAK, etc. If you have no clue, please save yourself the headache.

 ## Conclusion #1
 ### Pt.
 1
 While, many NOW have FTL installed, thats only half the battle.
-To open the "ShellActivity" of FTL, the activity to be called from uid 1000 or something HIGHER THAN SHELL.
+To open the "ShellActivity" of FTL, the activity has to be called from uid 1000 or something HIGHER THAN SHELL.
 I'll let you use your imagination on how that could be launched.
 There's a couple ways to do this.
-Do your research and you will be successful.
+Do your research and you too can be successful.

 When your SUCCESSFUL in launching, you will be met with the following screen,